Allen Robinson II Player Prop Bets for NFL Week 11 | Chicago vs. Baltimore 11/21/2021

 Season Stats

-- Robinson has been the target of 50 of his team's 237 passing attempts this season, or 21.1% of the target share.

-- Robinson (four red zone targets) has been the recipient of 14.8% of his team's 27 red zone pass attempts.

-- The Bears have thrown the football in 47.1% of their plays from scrimmage this year while staying on the ground 52.9% of the time.
-This offensive attack ranks 29th in the NFL in points scored.
+- The Bears have run 47.1% passing plays and 52.9% rushing plays this season.
+They rank 29th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Robinson's matchup with the Ravens.